Slord6/yogscast-TTT-data/events.md

 - As the round progresses:
     - Fill out the initial roles, as they are revealed.
 When all starting roles have been filled out click `Set Initial Roles`
     - Add actions and role changes as they occur.
 These are timestamped using the video playhead position.
+    - Record any Time Jumps (see below)
-- When the round ends, record (all) the winning side(s).
+- When the round ends, record the winning side(s).
 Then, create a new round and repeat until the video ends.
-- Finally, click `Export` and copy the JSON text into a file named `<videoId>.json` in the `data` folder.
+- Finally, click `Export`.
+A file should download named `\<videoid\>.json`.
+This can be added to the repo.

 For an example of a complete processed video try loading `329BUNbvbVo`.

+## Time Jumps

+Some rounds have small cuts in them.
+You should always record these cuts using the 'Time Jumps' input.

+Any events that occur within the cut portion of video should be added between the `Start` and `End` timestamps of the jump.
+These will be flagged as being in the cut in the round summary on the right.

 ## More complex events